hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 .
 ```

-## Submitting and Monitoring a Horovod batch job using Shifter
+## Submitting and Running a Horovod batch job using Shifter
 1. edit a batch job script running on 2 nodes with 4 GPUs each:
 ```
 perlmutter:login15>$ cat ./shifter_horovod_batsh.sh